 DaVinci Resolve: Free desktop video editing software

-While you can always use iMovie or Windows Movie Maker for editing, DaVinci Resolve by Black Magic is a free video editing software that comes with the kind of professional features that let you do color corrections, remove objects, stitch together footage, and more.
+While you can always use iMovie or Windows Movie Maker for editing, DaVinci Resolve by Black Magic is a free video editing software with professional features that let you do color corrections, remove objects, stitch together footage, and more.

 It will take some time to learn if you’re new to video editing, but it’s one of the best free solutions out there for editing professional-looking videos.